-The School's investment in capital assets as of June 30, 2024 amounts to \$181,094 (net of accumulated depreciation and amortization).
-This investment in capital assets includes right of use lease asset (building), and furniture, fixtures and equipment.
-As of June 30, 2024, the School had long-term liabilities of \$193,037 associated to its capital assets.
+The School's investment in capital assets as of June 30, 2024 amounts to \$8,926 (net of accumulated depreciation).
+This investment in capital assets includes furniture, fixtures and equipment.
+The School currently has no long-term debt associated to its capital assets.